 Oregon would be even more beautifully weird if state lawmakers and the governor officially relaxed administrative rules after hosting a special legislative potluck this summer.
 They could encourage togetherness by example, tee-up other practical reforms to help free folks from the overreach of top-down authority.

-Utah stands out as another worthy partner in this initiative.
-Leaders in the Beehive State launched a campaign called “America’s Potluck.”
+Utah stands out as another bridge-builder in this initiative.
+Last year leaders in the Beehive State launched a campaign called “America’s Potluck.”
 They’re encouraging people to celebrate the 250th anniversary of our revolution by sharing food.
 Utah’s laws make this fairly easy, like many states.

 Oregon’s 250 commission links the America’s Potluck campaign with our schedule of celebratory events.
 It would help Oregonians participate if our leaders would legalize potlucks.